Martinomagnifico/reveal.js-appearance/README.md

 [Demo](https://martinomagnifico.github.io/reveal.js-appearance/demo.html)

 Because the animations need to be kicked in, we wait for the slide transition to end.
-Reveal.js has no "slidechanged" event, so a listener for 'transitionend' is used.
+Reveal.js has no "slidechangecomplete" event, so a listener for 'transitionend' is used.
 Pull requests are gladly accepted (my js is not so good).